pepsiplease69/sunrise/README.md

 The scripts for the events that have already occurred in the past, will do nothing and will not block execution and will exit immediately.

-Execution will ultimately arrive at the script that has to wait for an event in the future to occur.
+Execution will ultimately arrive at the script that has to wait for an event to occur in the future.
 The script will block execution there (this is the desired behavior).

 ![parent-script-fail](parent-script-fail.jpg)